camel-tooling/camel-dap-client-vscode/README.md

 - Inspect variable values on suspended breakpoints
 - Resume a single route instance and resume all route instances
 - Stepping when the route definition is in the same file
+- Update values of variables in scope `Debugger`

 ## Requirements